carolinemansueti1/esrgc_next/README.md

   -maybe make the display cards smaller and downsize their images?
-  -make all text bellow hero/banner images inline with the image border -on the Contact page, I will change the clipbard contact button to a mailto link -meed to find/create an svg image for the banner load in image on the homepage
+  -make all text bellow hero/banner images inline with the image border -on the Contact page, I will change the clipbard contact button to a mailto link -need to find/create an svg image for the banner load in image on the homepage